MariaAbh/dojo-battleship/README.md

 <a id="description"></a>
 ## Description
-The following is part of the coding dojo series with the objectif to implement a classic battleship on a 10x10 grid in pair programming.
+The following is part of the coding dojo series with the objectif to implement a classic battleship on a 10x10 grid following a TDD environment in pair programming.

 Source: (https://www.codurance.com/katas/battleships)